LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: Abstract

 \section{Abstract}

-Long videos contain a vast amount of information, making video-text retrieval an essential and challenging task in multimodal learning.
-However, existing benchmarks suffer from limited video duration, low-quality captions, and coarse annotation granularity, which hinder the evaluation of advanced video-text retrieval methods.
+Long videos contain a vast amount of information, making video-text retrieval an essential and challenging task in multimodal learning and web-scale search.
+On today’s Web, where users increasingly expect to locate not only relevant pages but also specific long videos or fine-grained clips, existing benchmarks fall short due to limited video duration, low-quality captions, and coarse annotation granularity.
 To address these limitations, we introduce \textbf{LoVR}, a benchmark specifically designed for long video-text retrieval. \textbf{LoVR} contains 467 long videos and over 40,804 fine-grained clips with high-quality captions.
 To overcome the issue of poor machine-generated annotations, we propose an efficient caption generation framework that integrates VLM automatic generation, caption quality scoring, and dynamic refinement.
 This pipeline improves annotation accuracy while maintaining scalability.
 Furthermore, we introduce a semantic fusion method to generate coherent full-video captions without losing important contextual information.
 Our benchmark introduces longer videos, more detailed captions, and a larger-scale dataset, presenting new challenges for video understanding and retrieval.
-Extensive experiments on various advanced embedding models demonstrate that \textbf{LoVR} is a challenging benchmark, revealing the limitations of current approaches and providing valuable insights for future research.
-We release the code and dataset link at \url{https://github.com/TechNomad-ds/LoVR-benchmark}
+Extensive experiments on various advanced models demonstrate that \textbf{LoVR} is a challenging benchmark, revealing the limitations of current approaches and providing valuable insights for future research.
+We release the code link at \url{https://lovrbench.github.io/}